abhisekdutta507/documentation/mongodb/update-items-in-an-array/README.md

 }
 ```

 If you noticed, only the 2nd object in the `grades` array is updated.
 But, the 3rd object also has **{ grade: 85 }**.
-So, to make sure all the array objects are updated we must use `arrayFilter`.
+So, to make sure all the array objects are updated we must use `arrayFilters`.

-### How to use `arrayFilter` to update every matched object in an array
+### How to use `arrayFilters` to update every matched object in an array

 ```js
 db.students.updateMany({